azriel91/peace/doc/src/ideas.md

 * `State` as the output API, should not necessarily include params.
 * When parameters change, and an apply is interrupted, then we may have earlier items using the new parameters, and later items still on the previous parameters.
 More complicated still, is if parameters change *in the middle of an interruption*, and re-applied.

-Perhaps there should be a `(dest_parameters, ItemSpec::State)` current state, and a `(src_parameters, ItemSpec::State)` desired state.
+Perhaps there should be a `(dest_parameters, Item::State)` current state, and a `(src_parameters, Item::State)` desired state.
 That makes sense for file downloads if we care about cleaning up the previous `dest_path`, to move a file to the new `dest_path`.

-Or, all dest parameters should be in `ItemSpec::State`, because that's what's needed to know if something needs to change.
+Or, all dest parameters should be in `Item::State`, because that's what's needed to know if something needs to change.

 </div>
 </details>